 In accordance with the State Administrative Manual Section 0521.0 employees who drive state-owned vehicles must participate in an approved Defensive Driving class and applicable refresher courses once every four years or subsequent to an at fault accident if recommended by an accident review committee.

-Passengers in state-owned (university) vehicles are to be restricted to university employees and students or individuals cooperating in university projects and programs.
+Passengers in state-owned (university) vehicles are to be restricted to university employees and students, and volunteers or individuals cooperating in university projects and programs.
 Courtesy rides to individuals not qualifying under the above are prohibited.

 When traveling on university business, all employees are required to use vehicle seat belts and to require all passengers to use seat belts.
 This includes all vehicles whether publicly or privately owned, leased or rented.
 Use of tobacco products and electronic cigarettes in state-owned vehicles is expressly prohibited.